Overview of the Curriculum at Green Lane

 Pupils in Key Stage 1 work on topics or themes over a 2 year cycle.
 They access role play, imaginative/small world play, construction play, sand / water play and physical play relative to their overall development with links to curriculum areas where appropriate.

 Pupils have a daily English and Maths lesson and synthetic phonics is taught via POPAT and Letters & Sounds approaches.
-Pupils are assessed in English, Maths and PSHE using Bsquared and are presently assessed in Science and Computing using performance indicators based on p-levels/NC levels.
+Pupils are assessed in English, Maths and PSHE using Bsquared and / or performance indicators when appropriate.
+They are assessed in Science and Computing using performance indicators based on p-levels/NC levels.
 The vast majority of pupils are disapplied from the phonics screening test at Yr1.

 Pupils have a daily English and Maths lesson and synthetic phonics is taught via POPAT, Letters & Sounds and Jolly Phonics approaches.

-Pupils are assessed in English, Maths and PSHE using Bsquared and are presently assessed in Science and Computing using performance indicators based on p-levels/NC levels.
+Pupils are assessed in English, Maths and PSHE using Bsquared / or performance indicators when appropriate.
+They are presently assessed in Science and Computing using performance indicators based on p-levels/NC levels.
 End of key stage assessments are done through teacher assessments.

 Pupils in Key Stage 3 follow an adapted National Curriculum for all the core and foundation subjects.
-They are taught discreet lessons in these areas including Maths, English, Science, Computing, PSHE (including Sex Ed), Citizenship, History, Geography, RE, Spanish, PE, Design Tech and Food Tech.
-Pupils are grouped by ability and use lots of active lessons and interactive resources to get the most out of the sessions.
-Pupils are assessed in English, Maths, Science, Citizenship and Computing using performance indicators based on P-levels/NC levels.
+They are taught discreet lessons in these areas including Maths, English, Science, Computing, PSHE (including Sex Ed), History, Geography, RE, Spanish, PE, Design Tech and Food Tech.
+Pupils are grouped by ability and use lots of activities and interactive resources to get the most out of the sessions.
+Pupils are assessed in English, Maths, Science, PSHE and Computing using performance indicators based on P-levels and points.
 End of key stage assessments are done through teacher assessments.

 - Cope – Level 1

-Progress is tracked through pupil’s accreditation levels as well as through performance indicators based on P-levels/NC levels in the areas of English, Maths, Science, Citizenship and Computing.
+Progress is tracked through pupil’s accreditation levels as well as through performance indicators based on P-levels and points levels in the areas of English, Maths, Science, PSHE and Computing.